lofifnc/redis-statsd/README.md

   --period PERIOD       The period at which to collect and emit metrics --prefix PREFIX       The prefix to use for metric names --redis-host REDIS_HOST
-                        The address of the Redis host to connect to --redis-port REDIS_PORT
-                        The port of the Redis host to connect to --statsd-host STATSD_HOST
+                        The address and port of the Redis host to connect to --statsd-host STATSD_HOST
-                        The port of the StatsD host to connect to --statsd-port STATSD_PORT
-                        The port of the Redis port to connect to --no-tags             Disable tags for use with DogStatsD
+                        The address and port of the StatsD host to connect to --global_tags         Global tags to add to all metrics --no-tags             Disable tags for use with DogStatsD
 ```